How to Crack CAT in First Attempt | Crack CAT in First Attempt | How to Crack CAT in First Attempt | Crack CAT in First Attempt

 It is critical to create and adhere to an appropriate timetable.
 It makes no sense for a candidate to set a schedule and then not follow it.
-If you want to pass the CAT on the first try, you must stick to the programme religiously.
-To prepare for the CAT, you need devote 8-10 hours of excellent study time.
+If you want to pass the CAT on the first try, you must stick to the program religiously.
+To prepare for the CAT, you need to devote 8-10 hours of excellent study time.
 Remember, “you must be consistent rather than excessive.”
 For example, if you study 11-12 hours a day and then waste your time the next day, studying 12 hours is pointless.
 Whether you study for 5 hours or 7 hours, you must study every day.
-The key is not the quantity of hours worked.
-The amount of hours does not important; what matters is the quality of time spent learning.
+The key is not the number of hours worked.
+The number of hours does not important; what matters is the quality of time spent learning.

 Ultimate Preparation is Analysis

 The analysis is a critical component of your CAT preparation.
-If you repeatedly do practise exams, constantly obtaining average marks and without assessing yourself, you will struggle to pass the CAT.
+If you repeatedly do practice exams, constantly obtaining average marks and without assessing yourself, you will struggle to pass the CAT.
 You must comprehend the significance of self-analysis, namely what areas of your performance are regularly poor and why.
 You must post the questions and answer them yourself if your notions are unclear or you are unable to complete a question in the allotted time.
-If, for example, you are unable to tackle ‘Profit and Loss’ questions in the Quant part, you must return to your concepts and revise once again.
+If, for example, you are unable to tackle the ‘Profit and Loss’ questions in the Quant part, you must return to your concepts and revise once again.
 This is referred to as analysis.